lowrycito/handbook/pages/study-manual-general-handbook-7.md

   * He is a common judge.

-  * He coordinates the work of salvation and exaltation, including caring for those in need.
+  * He coordinates God’s work of salvation and exaltation in the ward, including caring for those in need.

   * He oversees records, finances, and the use of the meetinghouse.